bulletmark/edir/README.md

   -h, --help        show this help message and exit -a, --all         include all (including hidden) files -A, --no-all      negate the -a/--all/ option
-  -r, --recurse     recursively remove/copy any files and directories in
+  -r, --recurse     recursively remove any files and directories in removed
-                    removed/copied directories
+                    directories
   -R, --no-recurse  negate the -r/--recurse/ option -q, --quiet       do not print rename/remove/copy actions -Q, --no-quiet    negate the -q/--quiet/ option